BlockchainCommons/crypto-commons/Docs/crypto-request-test-vectors.md

 ### Requests for Key Derivations from Any Seed

-When deriving a specific key from a user-selected seed (tag 501), the body of the `crypto-request` has two elements of note: whether the key is private (1) and what the derivation path is (2).
+When deriving a specific HD key from a user-selected seed (tag 501), the body of the `crypto-request` has two elements of note: whether the key is private (1) and what the derivation path is (2).
 ```
   2: 501({
           1: false,